What are Diegetic & Non-Diegetic Sound in Film?

 The scene starts with the off-screen diegetic voices of Ferris Bueller’s mother and father.

-First, we hear the mother over the title – even before we get to the first establishing shot, where we also get to hear the voice of the father.
+First, we hear the mother over the title—even before we get to the first establishing shot, where we also hear the voice of the father.

-Then we cut to a close-up of Ferris, while we still hear the voices of his parents.
+Then, we cut to a close-up of Ferris while we still hear the voices of his parents.
 We still haven’t seen the parents, so they’re still diegetic off-screen.
-After this, we finally get to see the parents.
+After this, we finally get to see them.

-Cut to around 2:33, where Ferris has tricked his parents into believing he is ill.
-The parents leave the room, and suddenly Ferris Bueller (Matthew Broderick) turns his head and addresses the audience directly with a, “They bought it!”.
+Cut to around 2:33, when Ferris tricked his parents into believing he was ill.
+The parents leave the room, and suddenly, Ferris Bueller (Matthew Broderick) turns his head and addresses the audience directly with a, “They bought it!”

-By breaking down the fourth wall in this way, as Ferris does a lot of times during the movie, suddenly his voice breaks the walls of the diegesis.
+By breaking down the fourth wall in this way, as Ferris does many times during the movie, his voice suddenly breaks the walls of the diegesis.
 It goes from being the on-screen diegetic voice of our protagonist to being a sort of meta commentator on the diegesis.

 This elevates Ferris to a position of power, which seems to extend beyond the diegesis.
-For example, it’s through this protagonist narrator, we get to learn a lot about the difficulties of his friend Cameron.
+For example, we learn a lot about his friend Cameron’s difficulties through this protagonist narrator.

-It’s as if this omnipotent role, uplifts his character’s morale, to one of God, i.e. the voice of the Father, who always speaks the truth.
+It’s as if this omnipotent role uplifts his character’s morale to that of God, i.e., the voice of the Father, who always speaks the truth.

 Conclusion